Free! Play all these titles for PlayStation, Xbox, Switch and PC this weekend | Ruetir

-A new Friday has begun and it is the best time to find out what free games there will be during the weekend.
+Finally another Friday has arrived and it is the best time to find out what free games there will be during the weekend.
 So as we always tell you, no matter what platform you have, there are options for everyone.

-During this week Lords of the Fallen was released, but if that is not your type of game, don’t worry, since there are several alternatives that you can try without spending a single peso from today until next Sunday, October 15.
+During this week Super Mario Bros.
+Wonder was released, but if that is not your type of game, don’t worry, since there are several alternatives that you can try without spending a single peso from today until next Sunday, October 22.

 PlayStation 5 / PlayStation 4